wp-plugins/ajax-event-calendar/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.2

-A calendar that enables filtered views of community managed events in custom categories.
+A drag-n-drop calendar that enables filtered views of community managed events in custom categories.

 == Description ==